 What is instant live channel provisioning?

 To understand live channel provisioning, you first need to understand how live video streaming works.
 Live streaming can appear to be complex and difficult for anyone who hasn’t tried it before.
 After all, there are so many settings and pieces of equipment to deal with — it can be a big puzzle if you aren’t familiar with the technology.
 (Already have a good working grasp on live streaming?
 Feel free to skip down to the following section.)

 What is Live Video Streaming?

 Live streaming is the process of broadcasting video over the internet in real-time.
 It’s a relatively new phenomenon that has gained popularity and new applications over the past decade.
 In its most basic forms, live streaming is an easily accessible technology that anyone with access to a server, a computer and encoder, and recording equipment can use.
-The increase of speed and reliability of internet connections in recent years has enabled broadcasters to transmit high-quality video with limited latency (lag time) and buffering.
+The increase in speed and reliability of internet connections in recent years has enabled broadcasters to transmit high-quality video with limited latency (lag time) and buffering.
 Finally, the advent of platforms like Dacast and UStream that have made streaming more accessible as well.

 Most online video platforms (OVPs) deliver live streams via “channels.”
 Multiple channels can have the capacity to broadcast different live streams simultaneously.
 This feature of dedicated, professional video streaming platforms (Dacast, Livestream, UStream, etc.) stands in sharp contrast to consumer-grade platforms like Facebook or YouTube.
 Among other limitations, these free platforms only allow you to stream one feed at a given time.